RennexTech/ASMBolt/README.md

 Because making 4 different assembly compilers play nice together sounded easier than it actually was.
 And because I thought C# would be "chill" and "visual" and "fun."
-Spoiler: it was not.
+Spoiler: it was not.🤧💀💀

 ---

 ## 🪦 Future Plans

 - Actually make it compile code
-- Maybe build a Python version and pretend this one never happened
+- Or Maybe build a Python version and pretend this one never happened
 - Get a job so I can afford therapy for this experience

 ---